marsbroshok/challenge_cnn_tf/readme.md

 # Solution for the Challenge on ECG Classification

-This is a python code to train CNN model, and run evaluation or prediction on ECG data challenge.
+This is a python code to train CNN model, and run evaluation or prediction on ECG (Electrocardiography) data challenge.
+Dataset is availble at git repository [Détection d'inversions ECG](https://github.com/liyongsea/challenge-data)

 CNN model defined with Keras framework and used Tensorflow backend.

 ## Model Architecture
-Model architecture motivated by the currenT state-of-the-art in image processing - Convolutional Neural Networks.
+Model architecture motivated by the current state-of-the-art in image processing - Convolutional Neural Networks.

 Contrary to images, ECG signal is 1D signal.
 So convolutions are applied as 1D filters.